KevinAngeles/thechatapp/README.md

 ---

-### 3. **chat-express-graphql-ws**
-This project is a Node.js application using Express, GraphQL, and WebSocket.
-It provides the backend for real-time messaging, handling GraphQL queries, mutations, and subscriptions.

-- **Purpose**: Backend for real-time messaging.
-- **Key Features**:
-  - GraphQL API for chat messages.
-  - WebSocket server for real-time communication.
-  - Integration with Apollo Server.

----

 ## Monorepo Purpose
 The monorepo is designed to streamline the development and management of the chat application by housing all related projects in a single repository.
 Using Nx, developers can efficiently build, serve, and test individual projects or the entire application.